Skip to content

 Diet

-Nutrient deficiencies can contribute to hair loss, although identifying and addressing these deficiencies should be based on an individual’s medical history and physical examination.
+Nutrient deficiencies can contribute to hair loss, but identifying and addressing them should be based on an individual’s medical history and physical examination.
 These deficiencies can stem from various factors, including genetics, medical conditions, or dietary habits.
-It’s essential to conduct a thorough assessment to determine the specific nutrient deficiencies and tailor treatment accordingly instead of immediately considering hair transplants.

 Scalp Infection

 Scalp infections, as noted by the American Academy of Dermatology Association, can manifest as scaly and occasionally inflamed patches on the scalp.
-Notably, individuals may observe what appear to be tiny black dots on the scalp, which are, in fact, remnants of hair.
-In more severe cases, some individuals may even develop a bald spot as a consequence of such infections.
-Individuals with such scalp infections should generally avoid undergoing a hair transplant until the infection has been successfully treated and resolved.
+Notably, individuals may observe what appear to be tiny black dots on the scalp, which are, in fact, hair remnants.
+In more severe cases, some individuals may even develop a bald spot due to such infections.
+Individuals with scalp infections should generally avoid undergoing a hair transplant until the infection has been successfully treated.

 What Type of Tests Will We Conduct to Assess Suitability for FUE Hair Transplant Surgery?

-During the consultation at a hair transplant clinic in Singapore, several tests will be conducted to assess the suitability of the patient for FUE hair transplant treatment.
-This process involves discussing the patient’s goals and expectations, evaluating the condition and history of hair loss, and considering various personal factors such as age, sex, and facial contours.
-Beyond these evaluations, additional tests will be conducted to help develop a tailored surgical plan.
+During the consultation at a hair clinic in Singapore, several tests will be conducted to assess the patient’s suitability for FUE hair transplant treatment.
 Some of these tests may include:

 Medical and Family History Analysis

-A thorough analysis of the patient’s medical history and family history will be conducted to understand any underlying health conditions or genetic factors that may impact the success of the hair transplant procedure.
 This analysis may include assessing any hereditary patterns of hair loss, previous medical treatments, and current health conditions.
 It’s essential to disclose all medications being taken, as some may affect the transplant process or overall hair growth.
-Understanding the patient’s complete health background helps in preemptively addressing any issues that could compromise the transplant’s success or even rule out hair transplants for treatable hair loss.

 Physical Examination

-A physical examination of the scalp and hair will be performed to evaluate the extent of hair loss, the condition of the donor area, and the overall health of the scalp.
-This step is vital for determining the best approach for the hair transplant.
-The examination helps ascertain the density of hair follicles available for transplantation and the scalp’s overall condition, ensuring the donor areas are healthy and capable of contributing to successful outcomes.
+A physical examination of the scalp and hair will be performed to assess the density of hair follicles available for transplantation and the scalp’s overall condition, ensuring the donor areas are healthy and capable of supporting successful outcomes.

 Microscopic Examination

-Microscopic examination of the hair and scalp allows for a detailed analysis of the hair follicles, their health, and the potential for a smooth procedure.
-This detailed scrutiny helps in identifying any potential issues that might not be visible to the naked eye, such as the miniaturisation of follicles or scalp infections.
+Microscopic examination helps identify potential issues that might not be visible to the naked eye, such as miniaturised follicles or scalp infections.

 Additional Tests

-In some cases, additional tests such as blood tests or scalp biopsies may be recommended to further evaluate the underlying causes of hair loss and ensure the suitability for surgery.
-Blood tests, for example, might be leveraged to check for any systemic conditions that might affect hair growth or wound healing.
-Hormonal imbalances often contributing to hair loss can also be assessed through specific tests.
-In cases where scalp conditions are suspected, dermatological evaluations, including biopsies, might be performed to diagnose and address any underlying skin issues effectively.
+In some cases, additional tests, such as blood tests or scalp biopsies, may be recommended to further evaluate the underlying causes of hair loss and ensure suitability for surgery.
+Blood tests, for example, might be used to screen for systemic conditions that could affect hair growth or wound healing.
+Hormonal imbalances, which are often associated with hair loss, can also be assessed through specific tests.
+When scalp conditions are suspected, dermatological evaluations, including biopsies, may be performed to detect and address underlying skin conditions.

-What Type of FUE System Does Sage Medical Use?
+What Type of FUE System Does Sage Medical Clinic Use?

 There are two primary methods in FUE hair transplantation: Manual FUE and Robotic FUE.
-Manual FUE involves a skilled surgeon who uses a handheld tool to extract individual hair follicles from the donor area.
-Conversely, Robotic FUE employs a robotic hair transplant device that is guided by the physician.
+Manual FUE involves a surgeon who uses a handheld tool to extract individual hair follicles from the donor area.
+Conversely, Robotic FUE employs a robotic hair transplant device guided by the physician.

-At Sage Medical Clinic, we employ the Manual FUE system as it offers control and flexibility, allowing our surgeons to tailor each extraction to the patient’s unique needs.
+Sage Medical Clinic uses the Manual FUE system as it offers control and flexibility, allowing our surgeons to tailor each extraction to the patient’s unique needs.
 This hands-on approach ensures that each follicle is carefully harvested, contributing to the overall success and a potentially natural appearance of the transplant.

 How Long Will a Hair Transplant Procedure in Singapore Take?

-This is highly dependent on the number of grafts required for the hair transplant to be complete.
-This means that for serious hair loss conditions, the time required for the FUE hair transplant treatment may be extended.
-In general, however, FUE hair transplants take approximately 6 to 9 hours.
+This depends on the number of grafts required to complete the hair transplant, so for serious hair loss conditions, the time required for the FUE hair transplant treatment may be extended.
+In general, however, the procedure takes approximately 6 to 9 hours.
 But do note that the specific timeframe will be determined during your consultation based on the extent of your hair loss and the number of grafts needed.

-Learn More About Hair Transplants with Sage Medical Today
+Learn More About Hair Transplants with Sage Medical Clinic Today

-To learn more about FUE hair transplant and to discuss your specific hair loss concerns, consider scheduling a consultation with Sage Medical.
-During this consultation, our hair specialists will conduct a thorough assessment and offer potential treatment recommendations tailored to your needs.
-Take the first step towards regaining your hair and confidence and learn how a targeted hair restoration approach can potentially transform your appearance and self-perception.
+To learn more about FUE hair transplant and to discuss your specific hair loss concerns, consider scheduling a consultation with Sage Medical Clinic.
+During this consultation, our hair specialists will conduct a thorough assessment and offer treatment recommendations based on your needs.
+Take the first step towards regaining your hair and confidence, and learn how a targeted hair restoration approach can potentially transform your appearance and self-perception.

 What Are the Signs and Symptoms of Hair Loss?

-There is a common misconception that only men suffer from hair loss.
+There is a common misconception that only men are impacted by hair loss.
 However, reports such as those published in The Straits Times demonstrate that male pattern hair loss and female pattern hair loss are common in Singapore and beyond.
-While experiencing some hair fall on a daily basis is normal, excessive hair loss can lead to a thinning crown, receding hairline, a wider parting, or patchy hair on the scalp and other hair-bearing areas, indicating an underlying issue.
-It is also essential to note that various factors, including genetics, hormonal changes, medical conditions, stress, ageing, and more, can cause hair loss.

-- Day after the surgery: One day after the FUE hair transplant, patients will have to return to our hair transplant clinic in Singapore for bandage removal and for a scalp wash to maintain the hygiene of the donor area.
-There is also a list of things to avoid but no special maintenance is required for the transplanted hairs, and further instructions will be provided on how to care for your scalp.
+• Day after the surgery: One day after the FUE hair transplant, you will have to return to our clinic for bandage removal and for a scalp wash to maintain the hygiene of the donor area.
+There is also a list of things to avoid, but no special maintenance is required for the transplanted hairs.
+Further instructions will then be provided on caring for your scalp.

-- One to three days post-procedure: The treated areas start to dry, and you may notice the formation of small scabs.
-Avoid the temptation to scratch or pick at these scabs; they will naturally shed on their own.
+• 1 to 3 days post-procedure: The treated areas start to dry, and you may notice small scabs forming.
+Avoid the temptation to scratch or pick at these scabs since they will shed naturally.

-- Three to five days post-procedure: Consider keeping your schedule light and spending more time indoors.
+• 3 to 5 days post-procedure: Consider keeping your schedule light and spending more time indoors.
 This minimises exposure to potentially unclean environments, excessive sun exposure, sweat, and oil production that can affect the newly grafted areas.
-Be sure to steer clear of any physical activity in the first week.

-- Ten days to two weeks post-procedure: You can return to your normal daily activities, including running errands and the like.
+• 10 days to 2 weeks post-procedure: You can return to your normal daily activities, including running errands and the like.

-- Three weeks to a month post-procedure: It’s advisable to steer clear of contact sports and strenuous exercises during this period.
+• 3 weeks to 1 month post-procedure: It’s advisable to steer clear of contact sports and strenuous exercises during this period.
 This precaution ensures the scalp has sufficient time to heal.

-- Three to four months post-procedure: Should there be hair loss experienced post-surgery in the non-transplanted areas, our hair transplant clinic has a range of maintenance treatments such as laser treatments, to counteract these issues.
+• 3 to 4 months post-procedure: If hair loss occurs in the non-transplanted areas, our hair transplant clinic offers a range of maintenance treatments, such as laser treatments, to counteract these issues.

 Other Things to Avoid After a Hair Transplant

-After your FUE hair transplant, it’s crucial to avoid certain activities and behaviours to promote proper healing and hair graft survival:
+After your FUE hair transplant, ensure proper healing and hair graft survival by avoiding these activities:

-- Strenuous Physical Exercise: Activities like golfing and intense workouts should be avoided during the first week.
+• Strenuous Physical Exercise: Activities such as golf and intense workouts should be avoided during the first week.
 Light exercises can be resumed after a few days.

-- Avoid Submerging Your Scalp: Steer clear of immersing your scalp in baths or pools, as it may expose the grafts to potential contamination.
+• Avoid Submerging Your Scalp: Avoid immersing your scalp in baths or pools, as this may expose the grafts to contamination.

 Potential Benefits of FUE Hair Transplant